cs411-alawini/fa22-cs411-Q-team006-Cowbuddy/doc/Stage2Diagrams.md

 #### Likes

 The three attributes are immutable.
 Each user can only like an article once.
+Cannot have a like and a dislike for the same article.

 #### Dislikes

 The three attributes are immutable.
 Each user can only dislike an article once.
+Cannot have a like and a dislike for the same article.

 #### Articles